apache/arrow-site/_posts/2019-08-01-r-package-on-cran.md

 ## Parquet files

-This release introduces basic read and write support for the [Apache Parquet](https://parquet.apache.org/) columnar data file format.
-Prior to this release, options for accessing Parquet data in R were limited; the most common recommendation was to use Apache Spark.
+This package introduces basic read and write support for the [Apache Parquet](https://parquet.apache.org/) columnar data file format.
+Prior to its availability, options for accessing Parquet data in R were limited; the most common recommendation was to use Apache Spark.
 The `arrow` package greatly simplifies this access and lets you go from a Parquet file to a `data.frame` and back easily, without having to set up a database.

 ```r
 library(arrow)